tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-23-programming-hive-hive-cli.markdown

 - Cloudera
 ---

-{% img center /images/hive/cat.gif Cover %}

-Chapter 2 of the book covers how to get started with Hive and some basics of Hive, including its command-line interface (CLI).
+This post covers how to get started with Hive and some basics of Hive, including its command-line interface (CLI).

 ### Starting Hive with Cloudera Quickstart VM